NVIDIA/aistore/README.md

 ```shell
 $ curl -i -X PUT -H 'Content-Type: application/json' -d '{"action":"setprops","value":{"lru_props":{"lowwm":1,"highwm":100,"atime_cache_max":1,"dont_evict_time":"990m","capacity_upd_time":"90m","lru_enabled":true}, "ec_config": {"enabled": true, "data": 4, "parity": 2}}}' 'http://localhost:8080/v1/buckets/<bucket-name>'
 ```

+#### Limitations

+In the version 2.0, once a bucket is configured for EC, it'll stay erasure coded for its entire lifetime - there is currently no supported way to change this once-applied configuration to a different (N, K) schema, disable EC, and/or remove redundant EC-generated content.

+Secondly, only local buckets are currently supported.
+Both limitations will be removed in the subsequent releases.

+### Local mirroring and load balancing

+TODO

 ## Object checksums: brief theory of operations